 Diesel engines are used in many types of vehicles, including locomotives.
 Diesel engines have a fuel efficiency 20 percent greater thermally than a gas engine.
 This means a 20 percent increase in fuel economy and therefore lower operating costs than those of a gas engine.
 Diesel engines also last longer than gas engines because they run at a much slower rpm (revolutions per minute) rate than gas engines do.

 The hybrid diesel locomotive is an incredible display of power and ingenuity.
-It combines some great mechanical technology, including a huge, 12-cylinder, two-stroke diesel engine, with some heavy duty electric motors and generators, throwing in a little bit of computer technology for good measure.
+It combines some great mechanical technology, including a huge, 12- to 16-cylinder, two-stroke diesel engine, with some heavy-duty electric motors and generators, throwing in a little bit of computer technology for good measure.

-This 270,000-pound (122,470-kg) locomotive is designed to tow passenger-train cars at speeds of up to 110 miles per hour (177 kph).
-The diesel engine makes 3,200 horsepower, and the generator can turn this into almost 4,700 amps of electrical current.
-The four drive motors use this electricity to generate over 64,000 pounds of thrust.
-There is a completely separate V-12 engine and generator to provide electrical power for the rest of the train.
-This generator is called the head-end power unit.
-The one on this train can make over 560 kilowatts (kW) of electrical power.
+The locomotives weigh between 100 and 200 tons (91,000 and 181,000 kilograms) and are designed to tow passenger-train cars at speeds of up to 125 miles per hour (200 kph).
+Siemens' modern engines produce up to 4,200 horsepower, and the generator can turn this into almost 4,700 amps of electrical current.
+The drive motors use this electricity to generate around 60,000 lb-ft of torque.
+There is also a secondary diesel engine and generator to provide electrical power for the rest of the train.
+This generator is called the head-end power unit, producing between 500 and 700 kilowatts (kW) of electrical power.